JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_move_towards_target.md

 self.bullet = pygame.transform.rotate(self.bullet, angle)
 ```

-To update the position of the bullet, it is sufficient to scale the direction (by a velocity) and add it to its position:
+To update the position of the bullet, it is sufficient to scale the direction (by a velocity) and add it to the position of the bullet:

 ```py
 self.pos = (self.pos[0]+self.dir[0]*self.speed,
             self.pos[1]+self.dir[1]*self.speed)
 ```

-When you draw the bullet, the get the rectangle of the bullet surface and set the center by `self.pos`
+To draw the rotated bullet in the correct position, take the bounding rectangle of the rotated bullet and set the center point with `self.pos` (see [How do I rotate an image around its center using PyGame?](https://stackoverflow.com/questions/4183208/how-do-i-rotate-an-image-around-its-center-using-pygame/54714144#54714144)):

 ```py
 bullet_rect = self.bullet.get_rect(center = self.pos)